mosharif30/rick_morty_graphql/README.md

 # React TypeScript App with GraphQL API Integration

 This is a React TypeScript application that integrates with a GraphQL API.
-It allows you to perform certain actions using the API and displays the results in a user interface.
+This software shows the characters of the Rick and Morty series on separate pages

 ## Deployed project